 FORMS: Certain forms such as medical forms and event specific waivers (Activity Consent Form) are mandatory.
 We need those for safety and or liability reasons.
 Your prompt cooperation is appreciated.
 These can be found on the 'Forms’ tab.

 DIFFERENT TYPES OF MEETINGS:

 PACK MEETINGS (We call ours a Pack Show): Pack Shows gather together all the Dens (grades K-5) for an evening of Cub Scout fun and to recognize the achievements of Cub Scouts by handing out some awards.
-The Pack meets roughly once per month (third Thursday at Lake Elementary school).
+The Pack meets roughly once per month (third Thursday at the Boys & Girls Club-Vista).
 This is not a baby-sitting opportunity.
 Please be mindful of your child's needs and help maintain order.

 DEN MEETINGS: Den meetings are where Dens (about 5-8 boys or 5-8 girls all in the same grade) meet to have fun within the aims of Cub Scouts and earn/work on achievements.
 Den meetings are organized by your Den Leader, typically twice a month.
 Please be with your child throughout the Den meeting unless told otherwise by your Den Leader.
 In order to make a fair division of work you will likely be asked to help organize an activity or Den meeting.
 About ½ of the Badge requirements are covered at Den meetings so please try to make sure your child attends every one.
 For the Lion and Tiger rank the scout’s parent must be present for the entire den meeting.